Skip to navigation | Skip to main content | Skip to footer

 Our current research missions

-Our CDT research is organised into seven interdisciplinary research missions, each comprising a number of interlinked PhD projects and spearheads a particular direction of 2D materials research:
+Our CDT research is organised into seven interdisciplinary missions, each focused on a distinct area of 2D materials research and comprising a number of interlinked PhD projects.

 Our facilities